 - You can even run with a friend or in a running group for extra caution.

-Having asthma shouldn’t make you afraid of the tracks and it shouldn’t stop you from running either.
-While running with asthma can seem a little bit trickier, running regularly can facilitate in keeping your heart and lungs stronger, while optimally using up oxygen for your body - a process that people with asthma exactly need.
-By simply adjusting running and aerobics schedule and manner to fit your individual needs and medical requirements can actually improve your asthma and even your overall health.
+Having asthma shouldn’t make you afraid of the tracks and it shouldn’t stop you from running also.
+While running with asthma can seem a little bit trickier, running regularly can facilitate in keeping your heart and lungs stronger, and optimally using up oxygen for your body - a process that people with asthma exactly need.
+By simply adjusting your running and aerobics schedule and manner to suit your individual needs and medical requirements, you can actually improve your asthma and even your overall health.

 Take plenty of rest and keep yourself hydrated at regular intervals.
 It’s advised you use a combination of short and high energy sprints with lower energy endurance activities to better manage your respiratory flow.

-Avoid over-breathing through your nose as it robs of your performance and can cause hyperventilation.
-Overbreathing when running with asthma can cause your upper respiratory structure to inflame and propel an asthma attack.
+Avoid over-breathing through your nose as it deprives your performance and can cause hyperventilation.
+Overbreathing while running with asthma can cause your upper respiratory structure to inflame and propel an asthma attack.
 Focus on taking slow and deep breaths and remember to always maintain your pace.

 Apart from your inhaler, asthma medication also works by relaxing your airway muscles.
 When the muscles around your airways constrict, the asthmatic symptoms like coughing, tightening of the chest and wheezing, increase.
-A tip to always keep in mind when running with asthma is carry your prescribed medication with you at all times, in order to manage any sudden triggers of asthmatic symptoms.
+You must always keep in mind when running with asthma, to carry your prescribed medication with you at all times, in order to manage any sudden triggers of asthmatic symptoms.

 Use your inhaler several times before you start your run as it may help reduce your chances of exercise induced asthma attacks.